RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 ### July.2017-Aug.2018 Large-scale imaging and data processing of zebrafish brain with calcium sensor and voltage-sensitive dye

-Duke University, Durham, NC [Research Project]
+Duke University, Dept. of Biomedical Engineering, Durham, NC [Research Project]

 - Summer Internship, Dept. of Biomedical Engineering
 - Topic: Large-scale imaging and data processing of zebrafish brain with calcium sensor and voltage-sensitive dye.